HashemSami/image_classifier_aipnd/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 It is a project for developing code for an image classifier built with PyTorch, then convert it into a command line application.

+In this project, an image classifier was trained to recognize different species of flowers.
+[This dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories was used to train the classifier.

 # Dependencies
-## (These Installation instructions were copied from UDACITY's github page)
+(These Installation instructions were copied from UDACITY's github page)

 ## Configure and Manage Your Environment with Anaconda